Every organization has tumbled around the question, what does the best onboarding experience for employees actually

 During this time, another exercise to follow would be to ask the employee to write their own job description.
 This will help the supervisor to analyse what the expected role of the employee is vs. the role that the employee is actually taking on.

-This concludes the 8-step employee onboarding process that takes into account all the 4 C’s of successful employee onboarding and uses the earlier mentioned methods to create the best onboarding experience for fresh hires.
+This concludes the 8-step employee onboarding process that takes into account all the 4 C’s of successful employee onboarding experience and uses the earlier mentioned methods to create the best onboarding experience for fresh hires.